RaffaeleNachos/ReactNative_in_AndroidFragment/README.md

 ## Launch the App

-Now build the Android Native Application with Gradle and before running you must start the React Native Metro server from the root folder of your integration project `npx react-native start`.
+Now build the Android Native Application with Gradle and before running you must start the React Native Metro server from the root folder of your integration project with `npx react-native start`.

 Run in Android Emulator, and as soon as you will go to the RN Fragment the Metro server will bundle the javascript and send it to the App.

 DONE!